PollockCR/CS480Pollock/PA6/README.md

 >$ make

-*If you are using a Mac you will need to edit the makefile in the build directory*
+If you are using a Mac you will need to edit the makefile in the build directory

-*The excutable will be put in bin*
+The excutable will be put in bin

-*To run the program, execute these commands, replacing with your object filepath and your object's texture filepath*
+To run the program, execute these commands, replacing with your object filepath and your object's texture filepath:

 >$ cd ../bin/

 >$ ./Model  ~/Desktop/capsule.obj ~/Desktop/capsule0.jpg

 *or*

+>$ cd ../bin/

 >$ ./Model  ~/Desktop/capsule.obj